Full-Body Workouts vs. Split Training: Complete Pros & Cons

 Opening Arguments - Full Body Workouts vs. SplitsFull-body training: Full-body training is, to some, seen as an ancient practice performed by bodybuilders of yesteryear.
 In the modern-day perspective this type of training is believed to be reserved for those who just want to "get in shape" with no real aspirations to pack on the muscle mass.

 However, recently full-body programs have made a bit of a resurgence touting the benefits, advantages and pure logic of this type of training.
 It makes no sense to split the body into tiny pieces, some will say.
 Simpler is better and this isn't rocket science; we simply must progress in strength while effectively regulating rest and recovery.

-Split-training: As the modern-day front-runner, spilt-training has seemingly and surprisingly been around for just as long.
-Roughly gaining popularity starting in the 60s, this type of training gives much more focus on each body part trained in order to give full and complete attention to the task at hand without the frustration of training the entire body in one session.
+Split-training: As the modern-day front-runner, split-training has seemingly and surprisingly been around for just as long.
+Roughly gaining popularity starting in the 60's, this type of training gives much more focus on each body part trained to give complete attention to the task at hand without the frustration of training the entire body in one session.